17 Best Email Marketing Tools in 2025

 Source: SendX

-A “significantly easier” to use alternative to Mailchimp, MailerLite offers “all functionality you could possibly want from a free email software,” Melanie Balke, CEO and founder of The Email Marketers, told MarketerHire.
+A “significantly easier” to use alternative to Mailchimp, MailerLite offers “all functionality you could possibly want from a free email marketing software,” Melanie Balke, CEO and founder of The Email Marketers, told MarketerHire.

 One thing MailerLite isn’t light on: free features.
 Like Mailchimp, the free version of MailerLite includes a website, automations, forms, pop-ups and support.